murriel/murriel/README.md

 Murriel's Personal Website
 =========================

+## Notes
+This generally needs to be updated.

 ## Description
 Still a work in progress. this was a bit of a learning project for me.
 While I've done bits of coding here and there, most of my life has been in the system administration and operations world.